KRFOSS/kali-docs/cloud/linode/index.md

 author: ["gamb1t",]
 ---

+Before we begin we would like to call out a great video from Linode themselves!
+[Here you can find a video](https://www.youtube.com/watch?v=Oox2hF4SZLU) that talks about what Kali Linux is and how to get and use it with Linode.
+Thank you Linode!

 There are two options when it comes to deploying a Kali Linux Linode instance.
 We will quickly cover both and then explain how to go about setting up them.

 - [Kali as a Distribution](#kali-as-a-distribution)